The Garden is boring!

 Identify what isn’t there:

-As such, if the garden stimulates all of your senses are stimulated, the gardenÂ by definition will be more interesting.
+If the garden stimulates all of your senses are stimulated, the gardenÂ by definition will be more interesting.
 You will become immersed in the garden and it will be more interesting to you.

 So you need to go out into the garden and decide what sensory experience you are missing….